 - I was nineteen years old when my oldest brother Jim wanted me to start drawing plans for him.
 I started a business called “Custom Drafting” and had my own paper and title block!

-- I had a beautiful oak drafting table where I drew several hundred house plans over the next number of years on the side, as my fall time job was a tool maker at Draw Form in Zeeland, MI
+- I had a beautiful oak drafting table where I drew several hundred house plans over the next number of years on the side, as my full-time job was as a tool maker at Draw Form in Zeeland, MI

-- I’m guessing that around 1990, I got more interested in computers and within a few years was 2D CAD to draw my plans.
+- I’m guessing that around 1990, I got more interested in computers, and within a few years used 2D CAD to draw my plans.

-- I changed my business name to Steve Nyhof Architectural Design sometime along the way, but was still working part time drawing plans.
+- I changed my business name to Steve Nyhof Architectural Design along the way but was still working part-time drawing plans.